Mikael Rosén

-Mikael Rosén (born Mikael Gustavsson on August 15, 1974) is a former Swedish football player.
+Mikael Rosén (born Mikael Gustavsson on August 15, 1974) is a Swedish former football player.

 Career

 Started his career in Motala AIF in 1992, he then moved in 1997 to Halmstads BK and played with the club until 2000, during this time he gained 1 medal every season of different values, in 2001 he signed for the rival team Helsingborgs IF, in 2003 he was offered an extension of his contract with Helsingborg, Allsvenska rival AIK also showed interest in signing him, he however signed a 2-year contract with Danish team Viborg FF, in 2005 he agreed on a one-year extension of his contract with Viborg, he however did not complete the contract as he during the summer of 2006 signed for his old club Halmstads BK.

 He stayed with Halmstad for another six seasons.
 After the relegation to Superettan his contract expired and he left the club.

 He has been given the nickname Gus after his second name which he was born with.